 Shingle Calculator

-Calculate how many bundles of shingles you need for your roof.
-Enter your roof area, choose your shingle type, and get instant material estimates including bundle count, total shingles, and weight.
+Bundles needed for your roof.
+Enter the roof area and shingle type and read bundle count, total shingles, and weight.

 Results

 Estimates only.
-Verify product specifications and consult a roofing contractor before ordering materials.
+Verify product specs and check with a roofing contractor before ordering materials.
+TakeoffCalc isn't responsible for material over- or under-orders.

 How to use this calculator

-1. 01Enter your roof’s total surface area in square feet.
-If you only know your home’s footprint, use the Roof Square Footage Calculator first to get the slope-corrected area.
+- 01Enter the total roof surface area in square feet (or m² in metric mode).
+If you only know the home’s footprint, run the Roof Square Footage Calculator first to get the slope-corrected area.

-2. 02Pick your shingle type.
-The bundle coverage and shingles-per-bundle defaults shift to industry midpoints for that type.
+- 02Pick the shingle type.
+Bundle coverage and shingles-per-bundle defaults shift to industry midpoints for that type.
 Edit either value if your product label specifies different numbers.

-4. 04Read the results.
+- 04Read the results.
 Bundles Needed is the order quantity.
-Total Weight helps you plan delivery and roof loading.
-Roof Area with Waste is the surface the bundles will cover including extras.
+Total Weight helps with delivery planning and roof loading.
+Roof Area with Waste is the surface the bundles cover, extras included.

 Understanding the math